ParthebanRU/Fashion_cloud_coding_challenge/README.md

 To change the time to live (TTL), goto .env file and change the value of the variable TTL.

 To change the length of random generated string, goto .env file and change the value of the variable RS_LENGTH.
+Default value is 20.

+To change the number of records that should exists, goto .env file and change the value of the variable MAX_RECORDS.
+Default value is 5.